7 Easy MCT Oil Recipes for Energy & Focus (Beyond Just Coffee)

 - 1 cup steamed unsweetened almond or oat milk

-Directions: In a mug, whisk matcha, MCT powder and hot water until smooth.
+Directions: Whisk matcha, MCT powder and hot water until smooth.
 Add hot milk and whisk again until frothy.

 FAQ

-How much MCT oil can I use in food?
+How much MCT oil should I add to recipes?

 How should I store MCT oil and powder?